miranda-e/Demodifier/README.md

 3. **`yourfilename_output.json`** – Detailed JSON output for downstream analysis:
    - Provides nested results of the analysis, including all generated permutations and LCA data for each input peptide.

+(where yourfilename is the name of your input file without its extension)

 ## How to Use

 ### Easiest method: Executable